-If you read my Christmas movie post, then you’ll know why I love Rudolf so much.
+If you read my Christmas movie post, then you’ll know why I love Rudolf The Red-Nosed Reindeer so much.
 I decided to expand on that in this post.

 I’m well aware of the fact that the 1998 Rudolf the Red-nosed Reindeer movie isn’t the original Rudolf.
 It’s the version I grew up with, so it’s the one close to my heart.

 We all know Rudolf’s story; he’s a reindeer born with a shiny red nose who was picked on.
-Then one Christmas Eve Santa asked him to lead his sleigh because it was too foggy to fly, so he saved Christmas and went down in history.
+Then one Christmas Eve Santa asked him to lead his sleigh because it was too foggy to fly.
+He saved Christmas and went down in history.

 [Side note: I learned while writing this that there’s a sequel book about Rudolf, and I kinda want it]

 I say birthmark but technically that’s incorrect.
 I was born with a normal nose, and then a few weeks later a red mark appeared.
 I generally just say birthmark because its hard to explain that to people.
 It turns out, it’s called a strawberry birthmark.
 I suppose the name is accurate, the kids in school did tell me my nose looked like a strawberry.

 It faded a lot over the years, so it wasn’t bright red when I started school, but it was a little pinkish.
 Which meant that drew attention to the fact that my nose is already big to begin with (the fact that my mouth/lips are tiny makes it look even bigger!)